-Non-student submissions: We accept non-UST and non-student submission on a rolling basis.
+Non-student submissions: We accept non-UST and non-student submissions on a rolling basis.
 Please see the unsolicited submissions guidelines below for more information on the submissions process.

-Student submissions are reviewed anonymously by the Notes and Comments Committee twice each year: once during the fall semester and once during the spring semester.
-To be considered for publication you must remove your name, exam ID number, and any other identifying information from your article.
-Email your article along with your completed Notes and Comments Survey to Bethany Fletcher, at email@example.com.
+Student submissions are reviewed anonymously by the Notes and Comments Committee.
+To be considered for publication, remove your name, exam ID number, and any other identifying information from your article.
+Email your article to Bethany Fletcher at email@example.com.

-Choosing a Research Paper Topic & Considerations for Publication.
-A document put together by one of our esteemed research librarians that contains a wealth of information regarding academic legal writing.
+Choosing a Research Paper Topic and Considerations for Publication: A document put together by Debby Hackerson, one of our esteemed research librarians, that contains a wealth of information regarding academic legal writing.
 Topics covered include topic selection, preemption checking, and avoiding plagiarism.

 Although it is primarily a symposium-based journal, the University of St. Thomas Law Journal occasionally publishes articles submitted by independent authors from outside the Journal staff and the UST School of Law student body.
 In making a decision whether or not to publish a piece, the submissions committee weighs the quality of the writing, the novelty of the topic or the unique treatment of an established subject, and the timeliness of the subject matter analysis—whether based on a current event or consistent with a current Law Journal symposium or lecture event.
 Decisions to publish are also dependent on openings in the Law Journal’s publication schedule.

-The law journal accepts submissions during the academic year between August 1st and March 31st.
+The Law Journal accepts submissions during the academic year between August 1 and March 31.
 The submissions committee meets monthly to review submissions received during the previous month.
 Because of this schedule, it is not possible to rush review of a submission.
 Authors can expect the submissions committee to decide whether to publish within 6 to 8 weeks after their article is submitted.

-Authors submitting an article must be either be pursuing or in possession of a J.D. degree.
+Authors submitting an article must either be pursuing or in possession of a juris doctor.
 The University of St. Thomas Law Journal submission committee guidelines are for authors not affiliated with the school.
-UST School of Law students should publish their article through the Note and Comment process described in the sections above.
+UST School of Law students should publish their article through the Notes and Comments process described above.